edmondshtogu/volleymate/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Webhook

+### Register Player Skills

+1. Serving
+   * Consistency: How often they can serve without faults.
+   * Power: Ability to serve with speed or power.
+   * Accuracy: Ability to place serves effectively (e.g., targeting specific zones).
+2. Passing
+   * Control: Ability to control the ball to the setter accurately.
+   * Positioning: Skill in moving into position for a good pass.
+   * First Contact: Ability to handle difficult serves or spikes.
+3. Setting
+   * Accuracy: How accurately they can set to spikers.
+   * Decision-Making: Ability to choose the best spiker based on defense.
+   * Consistency: Delivering reliable sets under pressure.
+4. Hitting/Spiking
+   * Power: Strength and speed in attacking the ball.
+   * Placement: Ability to hit accurately to different zones.
+   * Timing: Ability to time jumps well to connect with sets.
+5. Blocking
+   * Timing: Ability to time jumps effectively against opponents.
+   * Positioning: Skill in positioning for solo or double blocks.
+   * Reading Attacks: Ability to anticipate where an attacker will hit.
+6. Defense/Digging
+   * Reaction Time: Quickness in reacting to spikes or hard-driven balls.
+   * Footwork: Ability to move into position for a good dig.
+   * Ball Control: Skill in keeping digs playable for teammates.
+7. Team Play
+   * Communication: Effectiveness in communicating with teammates on the court.
+   * Positional Awareness: Ability to stay in position and cover the court properly.
+   * Adaptability: Willingness to play multiple roles if needed.
+8. Athleticism
+   * Speed and Agility: Overall quickness on the court.
+   * Vertical Jump: Jumping height, especially for spiking and blocking.
+   * Stamina: Physical endurance for longer matches or games.